Guide to Simplifying Your Amazon Purchase Ordering Process

 Your PO system should allow you to split your PO inventory into multiple shipments if needed, creating logistics flexibility to deal with changing conditions.

 Given the chaotic times we’re in, you should definitely ask your supplier if they’re willing to hold a portion of your shipment at their warehouse as a contingency plan.
-Oftentimes, they are especially if this means you will be placing larger orders to account for this split.
+Oftentimes, they are amenable to this kind of adjustment, especially if it means you will be placing larger orders to account for this split.

 Create Work Orders/Transfer Orders if using 3PL or Prep Center